nCine/nCine-site/dev-dist.md

 ### Build the installer
 To create the installer build the `PACKAGE` target on Visual Studio and have NSIS create the installer while on OS X invoke `cmake --build <dir> --target PACKAGE` to create a compressed DMG image.

 The `PACKAGE` target is also going to create a Zip archive that can be used for a portable installation.
-This kind of installation relies on the `NCINE_HOME` environment variable to be set according to the directory with the uncompressed archive contents.
+This kind of installation relies on the `nCine_DIR` CMake variable to be set according to the directory containing the `nCineConfig.cmake` file.
+The same variable can also be set to a CMake binary build directory so that a project can be linked against libraries built straight from nCine sources.

 ## Build a Binary Distribution
 There is a second valid value for the `NCINE_OPTIONS_PRESETS` CMake variable which is `BinDist`.

-With that you can create an installer containing only the libraries and the tests.
+With that you can create an installer containing only the run-time libraries and the tests.
 There will be no documentation, no include files and no Android support.
 It comes in handy when you want to show someone the engine features or just test how it works on a particular computer.